Quantum Founders Are Losing Raises to Worse Science

 And a competitor with a noisier system just closed a pre-seed round that validated their entire roadmap.

-This is not a one-off.
-Across quantum computing, climate tech, and materials science, the startups raising early-stage capital are not always the ones with the best science.
-They are the ones that look most like a real company.
+This isn't a one-off.
+Across quantum computing, climate tech, and materials science, the startups raising early-stage capital aren't always the ones with the best science.
+They're the ones that look most like a real company.

 According to the National Venture Capital Association, Tier-1 VCs invest in fewer than 1% of pitches they receive.
 DocSend data shows the average time spent on a pitch deck is 3 minutes and 44 seconds: not enough time to evaluate qubit fidelity, but enough time to decide whether a company looks institutional.